Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 This method can be used to draw a given angle.

 (Postulado del transportador)
 **Protractor postulate**: when placing a protractor to measure the angle between two rays, said angle is the absolute value of the difference of the numbers of each ray in the protractor.
+The measure of the angle $\angle ABC$ is $BC_value - AB_value$, the subindex $value$ indicates that it's a measure, in this case a measure of the protractor at the segments $\overline{AB}$ and $\overline{BC}$.

 (Vuelta completa)
 **Full circle**: the angle measure of $2 \pi$ radians or $360 \text{\textdegree}$.